 Your displays and packaging should tie everything together nicely and present a strong image.
 That is what makes an impression on judges.
 Make good use of line, color, contrast, and texture.
 Ensure your displays complement your products, not detract.

-If you can stick to a tight theme that’s even better.
+If you can stick to a tight theme that’s great.
 The more specialized you are the better for many events.

-For me, I like to do a variety of crafts, but for most I will focus on one type of item.
-For example some events I take my soap and bath products, for other events I take my handmade pet items etc. You can split your items up for different shows if need be.
+I enjoy a variety of crafts, but for most I will focus on one type of item.
+For example some events I take my soap and bath products, for other events I take my handmade pet items etc. You can split your items up for different shows if necessary.